MicroEJ/docs/Tutorials/gettingstarted/tutorialStartFirstGUIApplicationIn15Minutes.rst

       If you are not familiar with Eclipse workspaces, select the default and press OK.

 #.
-Select the MicroEJ repository to import MicroEJ architectures
+Select the MicroEJ repository to import MicroEJ Architectures
    from.

    .. note::